floooh/sokol/README.md

       shader model 4.0, because that's the first shader model supporting constant buffers.
-    - The *sokol-shdc* shader compiler tool has a new output option ```hlsl4``` to generate HLSL4 source code or shader model 4.0 byte code.
+    - The *sokol-shdc* shader compiler tool has a new output option ```hlsl4``` to generate HLSL4 source code and shader model 4.0 byte code.
     - All embedded D3D shader byte code in the sokol utility headers has been changed from shader model 5.0 to 4.0

-    If you are using sokol_gfx.h with sokol-shdc, please update both to at the same time to avoid compilation errors caused by the new ```sg_shader_stage_desc.d3d11_target``` item.
-Also, the sg_shader_desc initialization code in sokol-shdc has been updated so that it is less likely to break if new items are added to the sg_shader_desc struct in the future.
+    If you are using sokol_gfx.h with sokol-shdc, please update both at the same time to avoid compilation errors caused by the new ```sg_shader_stage_desc.d3d11_target``` item.
+The sg_shader_desc initialization code in sokol-shdc has now been made more robust to prevent similar problems in the future.

 - **14-Jun-2020**: I have added a very simple utility header ```sokol_memtrack.h``` which allows to track memory allocations in sokol headers (number and overall